 Diversity and equal opportunities are a central part of the GIGA's self-image as an independent, internationally oriented institution with a global approach to scholarship.
 The promotion of gender equality and the reconciliation of work and family life are guiding principles in how the institute is managed, and are applied in all areas of its work.
 With a clear commitment to diversity, seen as a cross-sectoral issue, we aim at promoting and valuing diversity at the institute and using the resulting potential fully.
+The institute received the Hamburg Family Seal in 2013 (which was continuously renewed in 2015, 2018, and 2022) as well as the TOTAL E-QUALITY award in 2020.

-In order to implement these efforts, the Equal Opportunity Officer and her deputy – both elected every four years by GIGA employees – actively support and advise the leadership.
+In order to implement these efforts, the Equal Opportunity Commissioner and her deputy – both elected every four years by GIGA employees – actively support and advise the leadership.
 Dr. Maren Wagner currently holds this office.
 Her deputy is Lisa Hoffmann.

 the “GIGA Code of Conduct,” providing guidelines on cooperation and communication at the institute,